John E. Thies

 Mr. Thies is also admitted to the U.S. District Court for the Central (1989), Northern (2005) and Southern (2005) Districts of Illinois, to the Seventh Circuit Court of Appeals in 1998, and to the Supreme Court of the United States (1998).

-A member of the Champaign County, Chicago, Illinois State, and American Bar Associations, Mr. Thies is the immediate past president of the 32,000 member Illinois State Bar Association.
+A member of the Champaign County, Chicago, Illinois State, and American Bar Associations, Mr. Thies is the past president of the 32,000 member Illinois State Bar Association.
 He is also a member of The Bar Association of the Central and Southern Federal District of Illinois (currently serving as its Vice President), the Seventh Circuit Bar Association, the American Counsel Association, and the Illinois Real Estate Lawyers Association, among other groups.
-He presently serves in the ABA House of Delegates, and is President of the National Caucus of State Bar Associations.
+He presently serves in the ABA House of Delegates.

 His firm is a charter member of Attorney's Title Guarantee Fund, which the firm helped establish.
 Mr. Thies has spoken at numerous bar association sponsored (and other) events, and is a Fellow of the Illinois and American Bar Foundations.
-He currently serves on the Illinois Supreme Court's Committee on Character and Fitness, and on the Board of Directors of the Land of Lincoln Legal Assistance Foundation.
+He currently serves as president of Land of Lincoln Legal Aid, Inc.

 He has a Martindale-Hubbell peer review rating of AV, has earned the Super Lawyers designation by Law & Politics (limited to 5% of licensed active attorneys in Illinois) and has been selected for inclusion in the Leading Lawyers Network (which has designated him as being in the top ten downstate business lawyers in Illinois).